Quick Summary

 Hidden Time Costs of Managing Payroll Internally

 Everything described above refers to known, predictable, and observable aspects of payroll.
-In fact, the most underestimated aspect of in-house payroll isn’t the time spent running payroll; it’s the time spent around it.
+In fact, the most underestimated aspect of in-house payroll isn’t the time spent running payroll.
+It’s the time spent around it.

 Error Correction